ilgooz/handbook/token/README.md

 The exact percentage of each allocation's daily allotments fluctuates to match the distribution needs of the MESG Foundation.

+### Circulating supply

+The circulating supply started at 250,000 MESG (0.1% of total supply) and grow every time a daily allotment is distributed.

 ### Daily Traded Volume

 The Daily Traded Volume (DTV) is calculated from the aggregation of the last 24h traded volume of the major crosses against the MESG Token.
 It is calculated internally but can be checked against other source like [CoinMarketCap](https://coinmarketcap.com/currencies/mesg/).